 Certifications and Degrees

-Being a Registered Occupational Therapist certainly has its perks — salaries approach $34.83 per hour and far exceed the paychecks of those without certification.
-Employees who have a Bachelor of Science in Occupational Therapy (OT) make the most here, hauling in around $36.61 per hour.
+Being a Registered Nurse certainly has its perks — salaries approach $27.58 per hour and far exceed the paychecks of those without certification.
+At HCR ManorCare, employees who hold a Master of Occupational Therapy (MOT) receive the highest pay at $39.31.

 Benefits and Perks

-The benefits packages at HCR ManorCare can sometimes lack paid time off; 31 percent get paid vacation days, and 19 percent receive paid sick leave.
+The benefits packages at HCR ManorCare can sometimes lack paid time off; 23 percent get paid vacation days, and one in eight survey participants receive paid sick leave.
 The larger part of respondents set aside retirement funds in an employer-sponsored 401(k).
-The larger part of workers have health insurance, and benefits for a majority of employees also include dental insurance.
-A few more workplace perks are life insurance, a subsidized cell phone, 401(a), and flexible hours.
+Health insurance comes as part of the deal for the larger part of workers, and a majority of respondents report receiving dental coverage as well.
+Some other perks are life insurance, tuition reimbursement, 401(a), and a casual working environment.